 The Company has adopted internal codes to comply with the requirements of the Listing Manual.
-Its officers are prohibited from dealing in the Company's securities during the period commencing (i) two weeks before the announcement of the Company's quarterly results and (ii) one month before the announcement of the Company's full year results, until after the release of the relevant results announcement.
+Its officers are prohibited from dealing in the Company's securities during the period commencing (i) two weeks before the announcement of the Company's quarterly results and (ii) one month before the announcement of the Company's full year results, until after the release of the relevant results announcement for FY2019.
+With the cessation of quarterly reporting with effect from FY2020, the Company shall be reporting its results on half-year basis.
+Its officers are prohibited from dealing in the Company's securities during the period commencing one month before the announcement of the Company's half year and full year results, until after the release of the relevant results announcement.
+In the event where the Company releases its results in any quarter for the purpose of declaring dividend, or other reasons, its officers shall be prohibited from dealing in the Company's securities during the period commencing two weeks before the announcement of such quarterly results.
 The Company notifies its officers in advance of the commencement of each of the window closure periods.
 The internal code also highlights to its officers that it is an offence to deal in the securities of the Company while in possession of unpublished price sensitive information and discourages officers from dealing in the Company's securities on short-term considerations.

-SHAREHOLDERS RIGHTS AND RESPONSIBILITIES
+SHAREHOLDERS RIGHTS AND ENGAGEMENT